Parkinson’s Disease: Signs, Struggles and Support

 Parkinson’s Disease is a long-term neurological disorder that primarily affects movement.
 It develops when nerve cells in a specific region of the brain, known as the substantia nigra, are damaged or die.
 These cells produce dopamine, a chemical messenger that helps regulate movement, coordination, and other vital functions.

-As dopamine levels decrease, individuals with Parkinson's Disease begin to experience difficulties with smooth and controlled movements.
+As dopamine levels decrease, individuals begin to experience difficulties with smooth and controlled movements.
 This condition is progressive, meaning symptoms worsen over time.

-While the exact cause is still not fully understood, researchers believe that a combination of genetic and environmental factors contributes to the onset of Parkinson’s Disease.
-The condition affects millions of people worldwide, typically starting after the age of 60, though younger individuals can also be diagnosed with what is referred to as early-onset Parkinson’s.
+But what causes Parkinson’s Disease?
+While the exact cause is not fully understood, researchers believe that a combination of genetic and environmental factors may contribute to its onset.
+The condition affects millions of people worldwide and typically begins after the age of 60, though younger individuals may also be diagnosed with early-onset Parkinson’s.

 Origins of Parkinson’s Disease

-Parkinson’s Disease was first formally identified in 1817 by British physician Dr. James Parkinson in his essay An Essay on the Shaking Palsy.
+Parkinson’s Disease was first formally described in 1817 by British physician Dr. James Parkinson in his essay An Essay on the Shaking Palsy.
 He described key symptoms like tremors, muscle rigidity, and slow movement, leading to the condition being named after him.
-However, historical records suggest similar symptoms were recognized as early as 5000 BCE in Ayurvedic medicine and ancient Greek and Chinese texts.
+However, historical records suggest similar symptoms were recognized as early as 5000 BCE in Ayurvedic medicine and in ancient Greek and Chinese texts.
 Modern research has linked Parkinson’s Disease to dopamine deficiency and neuron degeneration in the brain's substantia nigra.
-While its exact origin remains unclear, scientists believe a combination of genetic and environmental factors contributes to its development.
+While the exact cause remains unclear, scientists believe a combination of genetic and environmental factors contributes to its development.
 Ongoing research continues to uncover more about this complex condition.

 What causes Parkinson's Disease?